-The Department has two full-time employees and one part-time winter employee who perform the dayto-day departmental duties.
-Winter maintenance, grading, mowing, and tree removal are all contracted to private subcontractors.
-Current department-owned equipment includes mobile radios and portables, one repeater system (radio), a 2002 Sterling 6-wheel dump truck with plow, wing plow and sander, a 2015 Freightliner 6-wheel dump truck with a plow, wing plow and sander, a 2019 Ford F-550 dump truck with a 9' plow and sander, a 2000 Komatsu WB 140 backhoe, and a 2018 15'' wood-chipper.
-The 2002 Sterling 6-wheel dump truck with plow is currently in the process of being replaced with a new Class 8 plow truck with a new plow and sander.
-This truck is not expected to be put in service until the fall of 2023.
+The Department has two full-time employees and one part-time winter employee who perform the day-to-day departmental duties.
+Winter maintenance, grading, mowing, and tree removal are all contracted out to private subcontractors.
+Current department-owned equipment includes mobile radios and portables, one repeater system (radio), a 2002 Sterling 6-wheel dump truck with plow, wing plow and sander, a 2015

+Freightliner 6-wheel dump truck with a plow, wing plow and sander, a 2019 Ford F-550 dump truck with a 9' plow and sander, a 2000 Komatsu WB 140 backhoe, and a 2018 15" wood-chipper.